-Installing the Files while Installing NetWare
+Installing the files while installing NetWare 3.12:

-3.12: The ServeRAID device driver for NetWare, IPSRAID.HAM, is in the NetWare directory on the IBM

-ServeRAID Device Driver Diskette.
-You can use the INSTALL.BAT file, which is also in the NetWare directory on the diskette, to copy all required files to your server directory.
+The ServeRAID device driver for NetWare, IPSRAID.HAM, is in the NetWare directory on the IBM ServeRAID Device Driver Diskette.
+You can use the INSTALL.BAT file, which is also in the NetWare directory on the diskette, to copy all required files to the server directory.
 The INSTALL.BAT file will modify the STARTUP.NCF file so that it will load the required NetWare modules.